downace/go-print-server/README.md

 ## CLI mode

-Run app with `--cli` flag to run server without GUI
+Run app with `cli` argument to run server without GUI.
+Use `cli -help` for help

 ## Roadmap